Książka i Wiedza

-Książka i Wiedza ("Books and Knowledge") is a Polish publishing house founded in 1948, soon after World War II.
+Książka i Wiedza ("Book and Knowledge") is a Polish publishing house founded in 1948, soon after World War II.
 As of the mid-2010s it has published over 13,000 titles.

 In communist Poland it was the leading state publisher of books about politics and history.
 Książka i Wiedza now publishes non-fiction popular science books for the general reader, encyclopedias, dictionaries, history, philosophy, economy and self-help books on physical and psychological wellness.
 Its popular authors include Max Weber, Karl Raimund Popper, Bertrand Russell, Ludwik Bazylow, Andrzej Zahorski, Henryk Samsonowicz, Nina Andrycz, and Jacek Pałkiewicz.

 Its current editor-in-chief and president is Włodzimierz Gałąska.